Back to Blog Home

 On its own, a brainstorming session can offer the following benefits:

 • It can help bring your team together and energize them for further action.
-As such, you’ll be able to inspire your co-workers to drive results quickly.
+As such, you can inspire your co-workers to drive results quickly.

-• If you need more ideas, brainstorming allows for divergent thinking – taking the information you have and thinking of the possible ways you can generate results.
+• If you need more ideas, brainstorming allows for divergent thinking – taking the information you have and thinking of the possible ways to generate results.

-• For those who want a concrete plan, brainstorming can also assist with convergent thinking – taking all the threads you have and choosing a plan of action.
+• For those who want a concrete plan, brainstorming can also assist with convergent thinking – taking all your threads and choosing a plan of action.
 It’s this final step of convergent thinking that will help turn a laundry list of ideas into a concrete series of next steps.

-Our checklist below aims to cover all of these.
+Our content marketing checklist below aims to cover all of these.

 The Six-Step Checklist for a Content Marketing Brainstorm Session